Gerald-Rapid City

 Thanks Charles:

 That is my current thinking is to wait for Nistler-H. Is a horizontal well that much more of a producer than a vertical?
 (Maus).
-Would it be a correct that since Maus cost 3.8 mil, say Nistler twice that, at the very least they would not have doled out twice as much if the H well would not produce at least twice as much?
+Would it be correct that since Maus cost 3.8 mil, say Nistler twice that, at the very least they would not have doled out twice as much if the H well would not produce at least twice as much?
 So that would put it at 10K barrels per mo, or 333 bpd at a minimum.
 If that is the case then I agree Nistler will most definitely affect me.
-And I know I am trying to tell my accoutant's head that there are no consistencies, that is why I appreciate this website, I get at least some answers and am politely told when there are none.
+And I know I am trying to tell my accountant’s head that there are no consistencies, that is why I appreciate this website, I get at least some answers and am politely told when there are none.
 So I would like to express my appreciation for your humanity.
-US MO's are truely between a rock and hard place.
-So outside of this website, we do we turn, as nonresidents of ND, to our politicians?
-I can hear the roar of the general public, especially these days, when MO's would complain, after all aren't we rich?
+US MO’s are truly between a rock and a hard place.
+So outside of this website, where do we turn, as nonresidents of ND, to our politicians?
+I can hear the roar of the general public, especially these days, when MO’s would complain, after all aren’t we rich?

 I guess that Maus has paid for itself before it has come off confidential (and I using sales not production) is irrelevant.